IB Chemistry R3.1 R3.1.1

 • Forgetting charge adjustments: The conjugate base of H₂PO₄⁻ is HPO₄²⁻, not HPO₄⁻.

 • "Neutralisation = pH 7": Not always!
-The final pH depends on the strengths of the parent acid and base.
+The equivalence point pH depends on the relative strengths of the parent acid and base.

-• State symbols: IB mark schemes are strict.
-Always include (s), (l), (aq), (g).
+• State symbols: IB mark schemes are strict - always include (s), (l), (aq), (g) in neutralisation equations.